aymericdamien/TensorFlow-Examples/README.md

 # TensorFlow Examples

 This tutorial was designed for easily diving into TensorFlow, through examples.
-For readability, it includes both notebooks and source codes with explanation.
+For readability, it includes both notebooks and source codes with explanation for both TF v1 & v2.

 It is suitable for beginners who want to find clear and concise examples about TensorFlow.
 Besides the traditional 'raw' TensorFlow implementations, you can also find the latest TensorFlow API practices (such as `layers`, `estimator`, `dataset`, ...).

-**Update (07/25/2018):** Add new examples (GBDT, Word2Vec) + TF1.9 compatibility!
-(TF v1.9+ recommended).
+**Update (04/03/2019):** Starting to add [TensorFlow v2 examples](tensorflow_v2)! (more coming soon).

 *If you are using older TensorFlow version (0.11 and under), please take a [look here](https://github.com/aymericdamien/TensorFlow-Examples/tree/0.11).*